 Better habit: Set limits.

 Have no more than one drink a day if you're a woman and two if you're a man.
 If your triglyceride levels aren’t lowering enough despite your efforts, your doctor may recommend skipping alcohol altogether.
-Beer lovers can choose from many good nonalcoholic beers.
-If you drink wine, switch to flavored sparkling water.

 Bad habit No. 6: You overeat.